Pope Francis, first Latin American pontiff who ministered with a charming, humble style, dies at 88

 While Francis did not allow women to be ordained, the voting reform was part of a revolutionary change in emphasizing what the church should be: a refuge for everyone — "todos, todos, todos" ("everyone, everyone, everyone") — not for the privileged few.
 Migrants, the poor, prisoners and outcasts were invited to his table far more than presidents or powerful CEOs.

-“For Pope Francis, it was always to extend the arms of the church to embrace all people, not to exclude anyone,” said Cardinal Kevin Farrell, whom Francis named as camerlengo, taking charge after a pontiff’s death or retirement.
+“For Pope Francis, it was always to extend the arms of the church to embrace all people, not to exclude anyone,” said Farrell, the camerlengo, taking charge after a pontiff’s death or retirement.

 Francis demanded his bishops apply mercy and charity to their flocks, pressed the world to protect God’s creation from climate disaster, and challenged countries to welcome those fleeing war, poverty and oppression.